n0bitz/DF_Patch_Stuff/README.md

   Suppose:

   - You are on the red team and have the blue flag
-  - You `savepos`, switch to blue team, and `vstr`
+  - You `savestate`, switch to blue team, and `vstr`

   Then:

   - You will restore as a blue team member holding the blue flag :D
   - I'm not sure what the expected behavior would be for such a situation
-  - I could always restore you with the opposing team flag instead of whatever was saved at the time of `savepos`
+  - I could always restore you with the opposing team flag instead of whatever was saved at the time of `savestate`
   - Too lazy though, you can manually toggle two bits in `<whatever>_items` for now

 - It might stop you from using proxymods/cheat engines that checksum the VM or have hardcoded pre 1.91.27 offsets